Retail

 RETAIL OPERATIONS

-Since the opening of its first flagship store at 72 High Street in 1957 by the late Mr Ong Tjoe Kim (“王梓琴”), Metro has grown into a trusted and enduring retail name in the region.
-Today, amidst a rapidly changing retail landscape, Metro remains committed to reinvention to stay relevant while honouring its heritage.
+Since the opening of its first flagship store at 72 High Street in 1957 by the late Mr Ong Tjoe Kim (“王梓琴”), Metro has grown into one of the region’s most trusted and enduring retail names.
+Nearly seven decades on, that heritage remains the foundation on which Metro continues to reinvent itself – staying relevant to how customers live today, while honouring the values that have defined the brand from the start.

 K/WOODS, Metro’s exclusive private label, introduced its traveller series to cater to the growing demand for stylish, functional fashion driven by resurgence in travel and evolving customer lifestyles.

 Operational excellence and customer trust remain paramount.
-Metro upholds strict compliance with the Personal Data Protection Act 2012 and has implemented robust governance frameworks to protect customer data, reinforcing its commitment to integrity, transparency, and security in all digital and physical touchpoints.
+Metro continues to uphold compliance with the Personal Data Protection Act 2012 and maintains governance frameworks to safeguard customer data across all digital and physical touchpoints.

 SINGAPORE